HiraniPJ/Restaurant-booking/README.md

 Result: Pass – Users can make a reservation using the dedicated form, and the booking is stored in the database.

 User Story: "I want to log out securely."
-Result: Pass – Logout functionality works correctly and redirects the user to the homepage.
+Result: Fail – Logout functionality does not works correctly and redirects the user to the homepage.

-## Validators
-HTML5: No issues detected.
-CSS3: No issues detected with the W3C CSS Validator.
-Python (PEP8): Passed with no major issues.
-JavaScript (JSHint): All scripts validated successfully.

 ---------------